dentonescu/cv-samples/libdmotservices/java/dmot-servlet-javax/README.md

 # libdmotservices-servlet-javax

 Utilities for `javax.servlet` environments (Servlet 3.1).
 This module isolates legacy servlet code for compatibility with older deployments.
-This module is deliberately `javax` for compatibility with older deployments.

 ## Project Summary
 This submodule demonstrates my ability to: